HOMEBACKGROUNDMANURE2ENERGYtm Anaerobic DigestersMICRO HYDROWIND--site assessments, VAXT'sSOLAR THERMAL--design & installationCONTACT Information

 Maine was built around water mills using rivers, streams and unique tidal power weirs.
-In 1820, there were over 1,400 water mills in operation; in Vinalhaven a tidal mill powered America's largest granite finishing plant, a flour mill, and a wood working plant; and Thomas Jefferson signed the first electric generator patent for a GE generator built in Maine in 1820.
+In 1820, there were over 1,400 water mills in operation; in Vinalhaven a tidal mill powered America's largest granite finishing plant, a flour mill, and a wood working plant; and before the turn of the last century, many water mills converted to electric generation.
+At some like Clary Pond in Whitefield, the original millwork mill pulleys made from Lignum Vitea are still seen under neath the mill building; while a 3' rusted penstock powered a Westinghouse generator, replacing the pulley system is still evident adjacent to the mill building.

-Maine's rich history of water-powered economic development is best found by reading Earl Taylor's book and watching the
+Maine's rich history of water-powered economic development is best found by reading the 1869 HYDROGRAPHIC SURVEY OF MAINE by Walter Wells first, then Earl Taylor's book and finally watching the

 Maine Public Broadcasting Video on water mills.

-No matter what you decide to do, you will probably have to submit an application for a permit to DEP--contact Dana Paul Murch, at (207) 287-7784 for a blank application.
+No matter what you decide to do, you may have to submit an application for a permit to DEP contact them, visit the website at http://www.maine.gov/dep/water/dams-hydro/index.html or call (207) 287-7784 for a permit 'kit'.

 You will need help submitting an application that is acceptable to DEP.
 I can prepare your microhydro application and tailor your installation to meet critical concerns found in the application's 27 criteria for siting and construction.